dendroenydris/entity-resolution-pipeline/README.md

 The LocalERP folder contains scripts for the entity resolution pipeline with specific configurations:

-- **Preparing Data**: Run `preparing.py` to clean and extract the relevant data (1995-2004 citations by "SIGMOD" or "VLDB" venues) to csv files and into `data` folder.
+- **Preparing Data**: Run `preparing.prepare_data("path_to_txt_file")` for both text files.
+This will clean and extract the relevant data (1995-2004 citations by "SIGMOD" or "VLDB" venues).
+The resulting csv files will show in `data` folder.
 - **Running Pipeline**: Execute `main.py` with ER configurations.
 - **Configuration Options**:
-  - `BLOCKING_METHODS`: Methods to reduce comparison space ["Year", "TwoYear", "numAuthors", "FirstLetter"].
+  - `blocking_method`(String): Methods to reduce comparison space {"Year", "TwoYear", "numAuthors", "FirstLetter"}.
-  - `MATCHING_METHODS`: Algorithms for record comparison ["Jaccard", "Combined"].
+  - `matching_method`(String): Algorithms for record comparison {"Jaccard", "Combined"}.
+  - `clustering_method`(String): Altogirthm for clustering {"basic"}.
-  - `threshold`: A value between 0-1 for decision making.
+  - `threshold`(float): A value between 0.0-1.0 for the matching similarity threshold.
+  - `output_filename`(String): path and file name of results to be saved.

 **Selected Configuration**:

-- Blocking method: `FirstLetter`
-- Matching method: `Combined`
-- Threshold: `0.5`
+ERconfiguration:
+{"matching_method": "Combined",
+ "blocking_method": "FirstLetter",
+ "clustering_method":"basic",
+ "threshold": 0.5,
+ "output_filename": "results/clustering_results.csv"}

 **Results**:

 - The steps above will produce the results.
-They are saved in `clustering_results.csv` within the "results" folder.
+They are saved accordingly to your `output_filename` configuration.
+In our default case it will be saved as `clustering_results.csv` within the `results` folder.

 ## PySpark Folder